smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/OnButtonPress/index.md

 !!! note

-The value of customButtonID is provided by SDL within the [softButton](../../common/structs/#softbutton) struct for some rpcs such as [UI.Alert](../../ui/alert)
+The value of customButtonID is provided by SDL within the [softButton](../../common/structs/#softbutton) struct for some RPCs such as [UI.Alert](../../ui/alert)

 !!!